google/WebFundamentals/src/content/en/tools/workbox/guides/get-started.md

 ## Do more with Workbox

 There’s lots more you can do with Workbox!
 Read the [guides](/web/tools/workbox/guides) for a deeper dive into different aspects of Workbox.
-Check out all of the available [Workbox modules](https://developers.google.com/web/tools/workbox/modules) to see even more things Workbox can do, like managing Google Analytics when offline, retrying form submissions that failed when offline, or broadcast updates when a cache is updated.
+Check out all of the available [Workbox modules](/web/tools/workbox/modules) to see even more things Workbox can do, like managing Google Analytics when offline, retrying form submissions that failed when offline, or broadcast updates when a cache is updated.
 With Workbox, you can harness the power of service workers to improve performance and give your site a great experience, independent of the network.

+## Feedback {: #feedback .hide-from-toc }

+{% include "web/_shared/helpful.html" %}